w3c/wai-dynamic-planning/source/implement/prioritize_issues.html.erb.md

 ---

 {:.introduction}
-While all set accessibility targets will need to be met, prioritizing can help you achieve them more effectively.
+While all set accessibility objectives will need to be met, prioritizing can help you achieve them more effectively.
 Examples of prioritization include:

 * Start with issues that are easier to address, to help build motivation in the team and demonstrate success.
 * Prioritize the development of accessible templates and components to support the creating of accessible content.